 Located on the banks of the river, The Crystal River Archaeological State Park, also referred to as Crystal River Indian Mounds, is a U.S. National Historic Landmark.

-If you’d like the chance to see some manatees in their natural habitat, you’ll find a couple of different options.
-Plantation Crystal River has a tour that even lets you swim with the manatees!
+If you’d like to see manatees in their natural habitat, you can take a Crystal River eco cruise.

 The Florida Everglades cover over 1.5 million acres of tropical wilderness.
 It’s not a river but rather a wetlands' area that was designated as a UNESCO World Heritage Site in 1979.
 The Kissimmee River in central Florida is where the system actually begins.